sei-protocol/sei-chain/docs/rfc/rfc-001-parallel-tx-processing.md

 ## Abstract

 This document discusses a proposal to enable parallel processing of transaction messages in a block safely and deterministically.
 ABCI++ support is a prerequisite.
+Cosmos-SDK/wasmd forking is also necessary.

 ## Background
+As shown by recent load tests, after the optimizations of `EndBlock` are in place, the biggest bottleneck Sei has when processing thousands of transactions per block is the sequential processing of transactions.
+Each transaction takes 0.5ms on an `m5.12xlarge` EC2 machine, which translates to 0.5s for a 1000-tx block and 1s for a 2000-tx block, respectively.
+Since there is no obvious bottleneck within each transaction's processing logic (even signature verification is pretty fast, when transaction data size is reasonable), the best way we can improve performance is through parallelization of transaction processing.

 ## Discussion